 Cellular Dance

-a multimedia ballet animating the motions of living cells through science, poetry, music, and dance
+revealing the motions of living cells through science, music, dance & immersive visuals

 Time-lapse footage of a Drosophila (fruit fly) embryo.
 Footage by by Tomer et al 2012, music by David Ibbett, violin performed by Sarah Ibbett.